 Shantae: One day, the evil pirate captain Risky Boots raids Scuttle Town with her army of Tinkerbats and steals the Steam Engine, one of the creations of Shantae's Gadgeteer Genius Uncle Mimic.
 With it, she plans to build an enormous machine with which she can use to take over the world—but in order to do so, she needs the Four Elemental Stones.
 It's up to Shantae to track them down before she does.
 The game is available on the Nintendo 3DS Virtual Console.

 A sequel called Shantae: Risky's Revenge was released on Nintendo's DSiWare service for the Nintendo DSi on October 4, 2010.
 This time around, Risky has her sights set on a magic lamp recently unearthed by Mimic.
 Despite failing to prevent its theft and getting fired as the town's guardian genie, Shantae vows to recover the magic seals on the lamp and prevent Risky from using it herself.(Trailer here, soundtrack trailer here) In early September 2011, WayForward released a teaser e-mail implying that a Shantae title would soon be released on iOS devices, which was later revealed to be a port of Risky's Revenge.
-A Steam release of Risky's Revenge for PC has been greenlit, but as of yet has no release date. here.
+A Steam release of Risky's Revenge for PC was released on July 15th, 2014.

 Bottomless Pits: All.
 Frigging.
 Over.
 Interestingly, the Float Muffin item actually renders them harmless to you for a short period of time—and you actually need to use it in one place to cross a long, un-crossable Bottomless Pit to reach a Heart Container.
 In Risky's Revenge, they conveniently emit skulls with crossbones.